patriksvensson/blog/input/posts/2025/06/spectre-console-project-model.md

 About a year ago, I was granted access to the beta of [Ghostty][4] and noticed that they approach issue and PR management differently from most open source projects.
 Mitchell Hashimoto later [elaborated on this approach on Twitter][5].

-In summary, they have disabled issues and pull requests entirely, relying instead on GitHub Discussions.
+In summary, they have moved away from receiving bug reports and feature requests via GitHub issues, relying instead on GitHub Discussions.
 Only when a bug discussed in a thread is deemed reproducible, or when a feature idea is considered sufficiently mature, do they create an issue with a complete description.
 All pull requests must have an associated issue.
 If someone opens an issue without a prior discussion that has been approved by a maintainer, the issue is promptly closed.

 This policy has resulted in all [issues within Ghostty being well-defined][6] and containing all the necessary information to implement a solution.